New York metropolitan area: Central New Jersey

 Notable municipalities in the region include Trenton (the state capital of New Jersey and the only U.S. state capital within the New York metropolitan area), Princeton (home to the Ivy League Princeton University), New Brunswick (home to Rutgers University's main New Brunswick campus, the largest university campus in New Jersey), Lakewood (home to Beth Medrash Govoha, the largest yeshiva outside of Israel), and Edison (home to Thomas Edison's original research laboratory, located in what is now Edison State Park in Menlo Park, where inventions such as the phonograph, the motion-picture camera, and the incandescent light bulb were developed).
 The region also encompasses a significant portion of the Jersey Shore, including the cities of Red Bank, Long Branch, and Asbury Park.
-Major transportation links in Central Jersey include the New Jersey Turnpike, the Garden State Parkway, US 1, US 9, and the Northeast Corridor.
-All of these aforementioned routes bisect each other in the bustling suburb and commercial hub of Woodbridge.
+Major transportation links in Central Jersey include the New Jersey Turnpike, the Garden State Parkway, US 1, US 9, and NJ Transit's North Jersey Coast and Northeast Corridor Lines.
+All of these aforementioned routes bisect each other in the suburban transit and commercial hub of Woodbridge.